-• the period covering estimated cash flows for 15 years (2016-2030), excluding the residual value, annual forecasts of revenues and expenses in 2015 (as per the company's budget) and subsequent years are growing at a rate similar to the inflation rate, forecast revenues and expenses for operating retail shops acquired together with Koba and still operating (32 own stores)

-annual sales in tested retail shops - about 1.2% higher in 2016 compared to 2015 and sales increase by 1.2% in subsequent years discount rate in the forecast period is variable and is calculated on the basis of WACC.
+- the period covering estimated cash flows for 15 years (2016-2030), excluding the residual value, - annual forecasts of revenues and expenses in 2015 (as per the company's budget) and subsequent years are growing at a rate similar to the inflation rate, - forecast revenues and expenses for operating retail shops acquired together with Koba and still operating (32 own stores) - annual sales in tested retail shops about 1.2% higher in 2016 compared to 2015 and sales increase by 1.2% in subsequent years - operating costs in tested retail shops about 2% lower in 2016 compared to 2015, and decrease by 2% in subsequent years - discount rate in the forecast period is variable and is calculated on the basis of WACC.
 The WACC rate is 10,00% in 2015 and remains at that level until 2030.